RobinGhosh64/integrateazfunctions_with_sqlserver_javascript/README.md

 Cheers!

 Adding my Postman payload here for testing.
 I do have a version of this project that can stack up multiple requests if your queries are long consuming.
-In that situation you can come back later and query your response later using a jobid.
+In that situation you can come back later and query your response using a jobid.

 [{
     "dothread":"N",